TheArkive/ahk-pi/README.md

 ; AHK_H v2 32-bit
 ```

 You can of course modify these match settings and change the `first-line version comment` to be whatever you want for each version of `AutoHotkey.exe` you use.
-You can even specify a very precise version number, or a special name, or a silly catch phrase, and craft the match string entry to run a specific version of AutoHotkey you desire.
+You can even specify a very precise version number, or a special name, or a silly catch phrase, and then specify the corresponding version of AutoHotkey you desire.

 ## Ahk2Exe Handler and Compiling Scripts